Why Attention Patterns Exist: A Unifying Temporal Perspective Analysis¶

 Rating¶

-- Value: ⭐⭐⭐⭐ — Q-similarity is simple and practical.
+- Value: ⭐⭐⭐⭐ — q-similarity is simple and practical.

-- Writing Quality: ⭐⭐⭐⭐⭐ — Clear and elegant, with outstanding visualizations.
+- Writing Quality: ⭐⭐⭐⭐⭐ — Clear, elegant, and excellent visualization.